myokit/myokit/docs/source/syntax/model.rst

 Parts of expressions can be grouped using parentheses ``5 * (4 - 2) = 10``

+These expressions all require numbers as input, and return a number.

 The following conditional operators are defined:

 +--------+-----------------------+